itsjingun/nexon/README.md

 There are two unit test suites (which hopefully should cover the main logical flows):
 - `NextToGoRacesViewModelTest` for the ViewModel
-- `DefaultNextToGoRacesInteractorTest` for the bulk of the business logic
+- `DefaultNextToGoRacesAutoUpdaterTest` for the bulk of the business logic

 ## How the app updates data automatically